Home • A-Z Index • myVHCC • Campus Closing • VHCC Alert • Employee Directory • Text Only • Contact Us

 Proctored Examinations: All distance education courses must include at least one proctored activity.
 The VHCC Testing Center is available for instructors’ use.
 The Testing Center requires all students to show a photo identification prior to any assessment.

 Responsibilities: In accordance with the VCCS Acceptable Use Policy, all users of the College’s learning management system are responsible for maintaining the security of usernames, passwords, and other access credentials as required.
 An account is given to an individual for the exclusive use by that individual.
 Attempting to discover another user's password or attempts to gain unauthorized access to another person's files or mail is prohibited.
-It is against College policy for a user to give someone his or her password or allow others to use his or her account.
+It is against College standard for a user to give someone his or her password or allow others to use his or her account.
 Users are responsible for any and all users of their account.
 Users are responsible for all activity on their accounts.

-Faculty: Faculty teaching courses through distance education methods hold primary responsibility for ensuring that students comply with identity verification policy.
+Faculty: Faculty teaching courses through distance education methods hold primary responsibility for ensuring that students comply with the identity verification standard.
 As technology and personal accountability are not absolute in determining a student’s identity, faculty members are encouraged to design courses that use assignments and evaluations that support academic integrity.
 Changes in student behavior such as sudden shifts in academic performance or changes in writing style or language used in discussion groups or email may indicate academic integrity problems.
 Instructors routinely should use a variety of assessment instruments.